ligato/docs/docs/plugins/vpp-plugins.md

 ## NAT Plugin

-Network address translation (NAT) is a method for translating IP addresses belonging to different address domains by modifying the address information in the packet header.
+Network address translation (NAT) translates IP addresses belonging to different address domains by modifying the address information in the packet header.
 The NAT plugin provides control plane functionality for the VPP data plane implementation of NAT44.

 ---

 ### NAT Global Configuration

-The global NAT configuration is a special case of data grouped under single key.
-This means there is no unique character as a part of the key, so there is only one global NAT configuration.
-Interfaces marked as NAT-enabled should be present in VPP but if not, the KV scheduler caches the configuration for later use when the interface becomes available.
+The NAT global configuration groups configuration data under single global key.
+You require configured NAT-enabled interfaces in VPP but if not present, the KV scheduler caches the configuration for later use when the interface becomes available.

 **References:**